jahwi/bget/docs/readme.txt

 To remove more than one script at once,
 Example:
 BGET -remove "test tetris bigtext"
+You can also remove all scripts at once.
+Example:
+BGET -remove -all

 [D] -Update:
 Updates the specified script.